ocean-perception/oplab_pipeline/README.md

         auv_nav.py <options>
             -i <path to mission.yaml>
             -o <output type> 'acfr' or 'oplab'
+            -v <path to root processed folder where parsed data exists>
             -e <path to root processed folder where parsed data exists>
             -s <start time in utc time> hhmmss (only for extract)") -f <finish time in utc time> hhmmss (only for extract)")